2023 Conference Track Descriptions and Track Chairs

 Accounting, Finance and Economics

-The round-table discussions in our friendly and supportive track welcome cases in all areas of finance, accounting and economics dealing with decision dilemmas in companies or non-profit organizations in any country around the globe.
+The round-table discussions in our friendly and supportive track welcome cases in all areas of finance, accounting, and economics dealing with decision dilemmas in companies or non-profit organizations in any country around the globe.
 Preference will be given to decision-focused cases based on primary sources (interviews and field visits).
-We will also consider decision-focused cases based on secondary sources, e.g. legal proceedings, SEC filings, conference calls, annual reports, etc. Although cases may be disguised, they must be based on real events and real people in real organizations.
-In finance, we typically have cases in corporate finance, for example, mergers and acquisitions, dividend and financial policy, initial public offerings, leasing, hybrid financing, real options, bankruptcy, working capital management, also corporate governance and corporate social responsibility.
-We also discuss investment cases, including corporate investment, efficient markets and excess returns, and international finance.
-Another area is banking and wealth management (personal finance) cases, involving bank mergers, personal wealth management, capital requirements and capital markets.
-Accounting cases include financial and managerial accounting, corporate and personal tax issues, ethics and fraud and social responsibility.
+We will also consider decision-focused cases based on secondary sources (i.e., legal proceedings, SEC filings, conference calls, and annual reports).
+Although cases may be disguised, they must be based on actual events and real people in real organizations.
+Cases discussed concern large and small entities, including corporate investments, pension funds, mutual funds, commercial and investment banks, and personal finance and general economic issues.
+Finance cases typically focus on domestic or international topics, such as corporate finance, investments, capital markets, personal finance, banking, and wealth management.
+Accounting case topics generally focus on financial and managerial accounting, corporate and personal tax, ethics, fraud, and social responsibility issues.
 Economics cases tend to focus more on macro issues in the domestic and international economies.
-Cases discussed concern large and small businesses, investment funds, including corporate investments, pension funds, mutual funds, etc., commercial and investment banks, personal finance issues and general economic issues.

 Cases Written in Chinese Language